 “If you’re not evolving, you’re dying” – Marcus Lemonis

 That statement holds truer today than ever before.
 Innovation is on of the top professional development tools for managers to have in their arsenal.
 The ability to lead innovation and create change is what allows a company to thrive.
 Apple is known for its innovation and it has changed the world because of its consistent drive toward making new, improved, and unique products.

 Often times, people believe innovation happens when you are just sitting around waiting for inspiration to hit you and then taking action.
-In reality, innovation is a process of brainstorming, collaboration, and trial and error.
+In reality, innovation skills are process of brainstorming, collaboration, and trial and error.
 Much like conflict resolution, you can refine and learn the skills to be innovative.
 It’s a conscious decision that requires discipline and dedication to master.